A social media presence will gain you nothing if you don’t have a profound social media strategy outlining how you aim to attain your goals.

 - enables you to learn the real challenges and worries of your customers and prospects,

-- gives you the opportunity to answer with the right arguments and answers.
+- gives you the opportunity to respond with the right arguments and answers.

 - allows you to help and convince your followers with valuable content,